 Homemade Salted Eggs using only chicken or duck eggs, kosher salt, Shao Hsing cooking wine, and water.
 The hardest part is the waiting.

 Salted Eggs are preserved eggs packed in salted charcoal paste or soaked in brine.
-They can be found in Asian grocery stores covered in a thick, black layer of paste or vacuum packed in plastic.
+You can find them at Asian grocery stores either covered in a thick, black layer of paste or vacuum packed in plastic.
 The raw egg white is almost gelatine-like with a round, yellow-orange yolk that is firm to the touch.
 When cooked, the white is soft and salty while the yolk is fatty with a slightly grainy texture.

-Salted Eggs are often used as a flavoring for appetizers, steamed meats, and clear soups like this Chan Choy Tong (Malabar Spinach Soup).
-I will be sharing a Steamed Pork with Salted Egg recipe next, so please check back soon.
-The round yellow-orange yolks are also found in traditional bak chang (glutinous rice dumplings) and mooncakes.
+People often use Salted Eggs as a flavoring for appetizers, steamed meats, and clear soups like this Chan Choy Tong (Malabar Spinach Soup) and Steamed Pork with Salted Egg.
+You can also find the round yellow-orange yolks in traditional bak chang (glutinous rice dumplings) and mooncakes.
 They provide a counterpoint of taste, texture, color, and are symbolic of the full moon in mooncakes.

-Commercial salted eggs packed in a layer of salted charcoal paste must be scraped and rinsed off before cooking.
-Homemade ones in brine should be removed from the salt solution once it has cured and reached the desired level of saltiness.
+These are usually packed in a layer of salted charcoal paste which must be scraped and rinsed off before cooking.
+Remove homemade ones from the brine once it has cured and reached the desired level of saltiness.

 Salted Duck Eggs

 I managed to buy duck eggs this time as my health food store finally brought them in.
 They are only available in the summer and are not cheap.
 I paid USD5.00 for 6 eggs.
 You can always use chicken eggs if you can’t find duck eggs.
 I have made them successfully as seen in this post on Roti n Rice.
 The yolks were just as beautiful and they took a slightly shorter time to cure, about 3 to 4 weeks.